PostHog/posthog.com/contents/blog/using-posting.md

 We created the [GeoIP Enricher](/apps/geoip-enrichment) app to enhance events and persons with IP location data, allowing you to run queries on a range of geographic data, including city name, country, continent and time zone data.

-But what if you want geographic data, but don't don't to collect more personally identifiable IP data?
+But what if you want geographic data, but don't want to collect more personally identifiable IP data?

 Enter the [Property Filter](/apps/property-filter) app, which was built by PostHog users Witty Works so they [could collect country data in a privacy-friendly way](/tutorials/property-filter).